GibElder/FlyBox/README.md

 # FlyBox
-FlyBox is a Mobile application for our CSC-260 Final Project that allows users to easily keep track of their flies and catches.
+FlyBox is a Mobile application to keep track of flies and catches for fly fishermen.
+You can create and edit flies and catches and include pictures and locations to help anglers be more efficent.